dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/sns-asset-canister.md

 ## SNS GenericNervousSystemFunctions

+Generic proposals are a way for each SNS to define custom proposals.
+To commit changes to the asset canister, such generic proposals are used.

+To use a generic proposal, first this new proposal type has to be "registered" in the SNS.
+To do so, one uses a `AddGenericNervousSystemFunction` proposal.

 To submit a new `AddGenericNervousSystemFunction` SNS Proposal to support the `commit_proposed_batch` API, the target canister id should be the asset canister (that is upgraded in the upgrade steps below) and the target function is `commit_proposed_batch`.
 The validate function should be `validate_commit_proposed_batch`.

+The `ExecuteNervousSystemFunction` SNS proposal is used to execute the newly registered proposal.
 To submit an `ExecuteNervousSystemFunction` SNS Proposal with the output from `dfx deploy <frontend canister name> --network ic --by-proposal` see upgrade steps below.

 ## Submitting an SNS proposal and upgrading an asset canister